 The effects of rejection in childhood are real and, where possible, we always want to communicate acceptance while we keep our boundaries.

 - “Give me a minute.”
 Kids can learn this.

 - “I need some space.”
 Before you need the space, explain what this means.

-- “No talking until I say so.”
+- “No talking for a minute or two.”
 As long as you don’t test them beyond their self-control levels, this works.